KC to DC: A Holocaust Learning & Travel Opportunity for Educators

 KC to DC is a wrap-around learning experience centered around a study tour at the United States Holocaust Memorial Museum.
 It includes pre- and post-trip learning sessions, guided self-study, and follow-up activities.
 The experience will be facilitated by the MCHE team.
 Remote access to in-person sessions at MCHE is available for those who live outside the Kansas City metro area.

 MCHE is offering this learning and travel experience for 6-12th grade educators who currently teach the Holocaust or who anticipate implementing a Holocaust instructional unit.
 All interested educators who intend to serve Midwest schools for at least five additional years are encouraged to apply.
+Consideration will given to applicants who are currently completing the requirements for teaching credentials and who will be seeking a teaching position in a Midwest school during 2026-27.
 Participation is limited to 18 educators.

-• PRE-TRIP: The experience will begin with a historical overview of the Holocaust from MCHE’s historian.
-Participants will also complete a guided self-study assignment designed to increase their historical knowledge of the Holocaust and prepare them for the experience at USHMM.
+• PRE-TRIP SELF-STUDY ASSIGNMENT: Participants will complete a guided self-study assignment designed to increase their historical knowledge of the Holocaust and prepare them for their experience at USHMM.

-• POST-TRIP: After our visit to USHMM, participants will meet again with MCHE professionals to debrief and explore methods for teaching the Holocaust.
-We will also discuss expectations for follow-up activities.
+• POST-TRIP: After our visit to USHMM, participants will meet again to debrief and explore resources and methods for teaching the Holocaust.
+We will also discuss expectations for follow-up activities (see below).
+Those who live within the KC Metro will meet in-person at the Jewish Community Campus in Conference Room B. Zoom access will be available for those who live outside of the Kansas City metro area.

 Important Things to Know about KC to DC!